ste163/csharp_heists/README.md

 ```
 #### Build & run the application
 - Inside the ```csharp_heists``` directory, run ```dotnet run``` to build and run the application.

-## Known Issues
-- Distorted text if terminal window is not wide enough.
-Maximizing window fixes this.
-- Pressing any key during a heist countdown will skip the heist summary.

 ## Credits
 ### Testing